moiseevigor/moiseevigor.github.io/_posts/2026-05-15-geometry-of-seeing-cut-time-open-problem.md

 title: "The Open Problem: Exact Cut Time on SE(2)"
 subtitle: >
   For the visual cortex's geometry, when does a completed contour stop being the unique shortest one?
-Part&nbsp;3 bounded that moment by the first Maxwell time.
-Here we ask whether the bound is exact — separating what Sachkov proved, what is verified only numerically, and what remains genuinely open at the degenerate boundary.
+Sachkov's answer is exact — half a pendulum period, 2K(k²), with no conjugate points anywhere along the way.
+Here we lay out the theorem, the surprise, and what genuinely remains open beyond SE(2).
 date: 2026-05-15 09:00:00
 categories: [mathematics]
 tags: [sub-riemannian, SE2, cut-locus, conjugate-time, open-problem, optimal-control]
 description: >
-  The cut time of the SE(2) sub-Riemannian problem: why it equals the first Maxwell time 4K(k²)/ω₀ for inflectional geodesics, the structure of the cut locus, and the open frontier — degenerate strata, the separatrix limit, and the general Maxwell-equals-cut conjecture for left-invariant sub-Riemannian problems.
+  The cut time of the SE(2) sub-Riemannian problem: Sachkov's theorem t_cut = t(λ) —
+  2K(k²) on the inflectional family, 2kp₁(k) on the rotating one, infinite on the separatrix — the absence of conjugate points on the generic family, and the open
+  frontier: the general Maxwell-equals-cut question for left-invariant SR problems.
 series: geometry-of-seeing
 series_title: "Geometry of Seeing"
 series_part: 4